2020 Third Base Preview: Top 30 Rankings, Tiers And More

 This is where third base shows its depth and showcases just how great of a position it is from top to bottom.

 Giovanny Urshela was a waiver wire darling last season.
 He was a great find for fantasy owners and helped a lot of teams through injuries or just gave the boost to struggling teams in general.
-I am a bit skeptical of older breakouts, but it appears he has a spot in the lineup as of now and, just like I mentioned with Andujar, the lineup and home park are reason enough to roster anyone starting for the Yankees.
+I am a bit skeptical of older breakouts, but it appears he has a spot in the lineup as of now and the lineup and home park are reason enough to roster anyone starting for the Yankees.

-I have come down on my optimism of Yandy Diaz since I did my first base ranks.
+I have come down on my optimism of Yandy Diaz since all these moves the Rays have made.
 Yes, he is a projected starter but he has playing time questions entering 2020.
 The ceiling appears to be pretty high and I do like his value in early drafts.
-If he secured everyday playing time or reports start suggesting as much I will likely move him back up my ranks.
+If he secured everyday playing time or reports start suggesting as much I will likely move him up my ranks.